 But getting ready before going away can be a little anxiety-inducing.
 However, there’s no reason for that!
 In this all-encompassing guide to travel, I’ve covered 45 travel hacks to make sure your vacation will stay a vacation.

-Take a few moments to read through these super useful travel tips before you pack your bags: you’ll be glad that you did!
+Take a few moments to read through these super helpful travel tips before you pack your bags: you’ll be glad that you did!

 Once you get the hang of it, these tips won’t really take too long.
 Just a little bit of preparation can make your travels much more enjoyable and stress-free!